-We have organized most of the neighbourhoods Streeter covers into 10 larger, geographically cohesive groups we call Community Editions in midtown, central and east-end Toronto.
+We have organized most of the neighbourhoods Streeter covers into 10 larger, geographically cohesive groups we call community editions in midtown, central and east-end Toronto.

 Consult the map above to see which community is yours.
-You can click on any community on the map to be taken directly to the news, views and things to do in your area.
+You can click on any community on the map to be taken directly to the news, views and things to do in the area.

 Or select your community edition from the descriptions below.

 The BEACHES-LESLIEVILLE edition covers the area east of the Don Valley to Victoria Park Avenue, stretching along the lakeshore and separated from Riverdale-East York to the north and west by the curving VIA rail line.
 It encompasses all or parts of Leslieville, Greenwood-Coxwell, the Beach and Upper Beaches and other east-end neighbourhoods.
 It also includes several of Toronto’s finest large parks and, of course, popular beaches.

 The CENTRAL TORONTO edition covers the neighbourhoods spread around that famous central Toronto intersection — Yonge and Bloor streets.
 Included north of Bloor are the neighbourhoods of The Annex, Yorkville, Summerhill, Rosedale and Moore Park.
 South of Bloor are Harbord Village, Kensington, Baldwin Village, University, the Bay Street Corridor, Church and Wellesley, St. James Town, and Cabbagetown and other central neighbourhoods, sometimes considered part of Downtown Toronto.